 You may have noticed a feeling of unease in your stomach during times of stress.
 That's because anxiety and worry can upset the delicate balance of digestion.

-In some people stress slows down digestion, causing bloating, pain and constipation, while in others it speeds it up causing diarrhoea and frequent trips to the loo.
+In some people, stress slows down digestion, causing bloating, pain and constipation, while in others it speeds it up, causing diarrhoea and frequent trips to the loo.
 Some people lose their appetite completely.

-One solution is to avoid eating when you're feeling very anxious, stressed or unhappy.
+A solution is to avoid eating when you're feeling very anxious, stressed or unhappy.

 It also helps your digestion if you avoid arguing at the dinner table, as getting angry can put you off your food or make eating harder.
 Try to keep mealtimes happy and relaxed.